whiteribbonalliance/dashboard-api/README.md

 - Front-end: https://github.com/pmnch/pmnch-dashboard

 These `PMNCH` repositories are exact copies of the original repositories, but they will be deployed on `Azure`.
-When a change has been pushed to the original repositories, pull these changes into the repositories for `PMNCH` if a new deployment is needed at that moment for `PMNCH`.
+When a change has been pushed to the original repositories, keep the `PMNCH` repositories in sync by pulling from the original repository and pushing into the `PMNCH` repository.

 #### Remotes